outdreamer/build-a-cure-1/README.md

 									- origin group A: origin group B
 									- origin position attribute similarity (low values of A are similar to low values of B)
 									- target position attribute difference (low values of A are different from low values of B)
-									- to get a difference in an attribute (like position), you can apply a transform to maximize differences within that attribute, or add an attribute that offers another type of difference
+									- to get a difference in an attribute (like position), you can apply a transform to maximize differences within that attribute, or add an attribute that offers another type of difference, so that the attribute as defined in another space/system is differentiated
 									- origin & target position attribute similarity can be converted into a difference:
 										- if there is a similarity between the threshold structure within a function output, and the threshold structure differentiating groups, that could make the input-output relationship generating function align with the overall 'differentiating shapes' intent
 											- inject a similarity in that position, taking advantage of the existing similarity in structures (output threshold & group boundary both being examples of the 'differentiating limit' structure)